gsudre/lab_notes/198-summary_new_results.md

 ![](images/2021-02-17-19-47-04.png)

-But running an analysis similar to DMR, but this time using the top variant probes as seeds, didn't pan out to anything.
+I then ran an analysis similar to DMR, but this time using the top variant probes as seeds, and it didn't pan out to anything.

 I contacted Yun-Ching to see how common this variance analysis is.
 Here's what he said: